seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 });
 {% endhighlight %}

 **Notice** that we can't use `file_exists` here, because it will be a blocking call and opens the chance for race conditions.
-That's why I simply mute errors when opening a stream and them check if a stream was opened.
+That's why I simply mute errors when opening a stream and then check if a stream was opened.

 Now our server doesn't crash when a user requests a wrong file.
 It responds with a correct message: